gigimontes/Excel-Projects/README.md

 I analyzed sales data about Bikes

 ## Data Source
-I obtained the data from Alex the Analyst github from his respiratory.
-To access the data click here
+I retrieved the data from AlexTheAnalyst Github's "Excel_tutorial" respitory.
+To go to the respitory click [here](https://github.com/AlexTheAnalyst/Excel-Tutorial/tree/main)

 ## Tools used in Project
 **Excel**